Age 9, with my Fisher-Price Kermit the Frog puppet in 1982.

 In 1995 when I was 21, I attended the 5th National Puppetry Conference in Waterford Connecticut.
 The week long event was held at the Eugene O'Neil Theatre Centre.
 I had previously attended puppetry festivals and various workshops, however this was the first time that I had gathered with other like minded artists with a serious passion for puppetry in order to create puppetry.
 It was quite a remarkable experience, and overwhelming in a good way.
 Gordon the Sea Monster, and Tyler the Bear, came along for the trip too along with my characters Mr. Fishy and Brian the Lion.
 (It was a challenge to get a Lion through customs!)
 During the conference I began to create another story about Gordon called "The Sea Monster and the King".
 The above photo is from a rehearsal of that show.

 The moment that I had arrived at the Eugene O'Neil Centre Jane Henson walked by me and went inside.
 I had no idea that she would be there.
 It took some measure of control not to geek-out right on the spot!
 During the conference she graciously signed my copy of Jim Henson the Works.
 Later she gave me a copy of The Art of the Muppets, which she had brought with her to the conference to use during her presentation about Jim Henson.
 Amazing!
-At the end of the week all the puppeteers presented the skits that they had created during the conference.
+At the end of the week there was to be a variety show type of performance in which all of the puppeteers presented the skits that they had created during the conference.
 I didn't realize that I was supposed to get tickets for my parents to attend.
 When Ms. Henson found out that I couldn't get tickets because they were sold out, she was appalled and leaned right through the ticket booth window opening to discuss the situation with the attendant.
 A moment later everything had been taken care of and I had two tickets on the house, courtesy of Jane Henson!

 As part of the evenings presentation I performed Gordon the Sea Monster and Tyler the Bear in two scenes from what would later become "The Sea Monster and the King".
 Two other puppeteers (Pam and Art) helped out with performing King Brian and Mr. Fishy, as well as Gordon's right hand.
 It was quite an honour to perform Gordon the Sea Monster with Ms. Henson in the audience.